cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 An Operator should report the version of the resources and their health status during the process.

 #### Upgrade an Application
 An operator should be able to upgrade the version of the application/resources.
-The operator should know how to update the required dependencies and executing custom commands such as running a database migration.
+The operator should know how to update the required dependencies and execute custom commands such as running a database migration.

 An operator should monitor the update and rollback if there was a problem during the process.

 An operator should report the version of the resources and their health status during the process.
-If there was an error, the version reported should be the version that is currently been used.
+If there was an error, the version reported should be the version that is currently being used.

 #### Backup